elliepoitras/Chapel-Hill-Walkability-Income-Data/README.md

-# Chapel Hill-Durham Walkability Income Data
+# Walkability and Socioeconomic Disparities: An Analysis of Chapel Hill and Durham

 This repository contains data about walkability scores in the region of Chapel Hill-Durham correlated with income statistics.